2025

 An update of the metadata may or may not trigger a reprocessing job, depending on the configuration of the respective processing pipeline.
 By default, the automatic reprocessing of the input file upon metadata update is disabled.

-To reach the Edit Metadata dialog, go to the respective input history entry and click its
+To reach the Edit Metadata dialog, go to the respective input history entry and click the

 In addition, we have added a Data type selector for custom metadata entries.